szabgab/rust.code-maven.com/slides/rust/liquid.md

 * Templates are usually much biggger than what we had in the first example.
 * We usually prefer to keep the templates as an external files.
 * Instead of `parse` we can use `parse_file` to load the template from an external file.
-* This happens at run-time so you will need to create and supply the templates outside of the binary.
+* This happens at run-time so you will need to supply the templates outside of the binary or the user will need to create the templates.

 ![](examples/liquid/liquid-hello-world-from-file/out.txt)
 ![](examples/liquid/liquid-hello-world-from-file/src/main.rs)